Joint personal loans: What they are and where to find them

 Key takeaways

-• Joint borrowing is when two people take out a loan together.
+- Joint personal loans, which involves taking out a loan with a co-borrower, is when two people take out a loan together.

-• This method of borrowing can help you qualify for a loan easier, get a better rate or be approved for a higher loan amount if the other person helps you meet the loan requirements.
+- Joint borrowing can help you qualify for a loan easier, get a better rate or be approved for a higher loan amount.

-Joint borrowing is the process of taking out a loan or other type of financing with another person, often called a co-borrower.
-Although joint borrowing offers advantages, like potentially qualifying for a wider net of financing options and receiving competitive interest rate offers, it has considerable risks.
+Joint borrowing is the process of taking out a loan or other type of financing with another person as a co-borrower.
+Although joint loans offer advantages, like potentially qualifying for a wider range of financing options and receiving competitive interest rate offers, it has considerable risks.

-If you don’t meet the application requirements for a loan or want to qualify for a better interest rate, you can co-borrow the funds with another person in a process called joint borrowing.
+If you don’t meet the application requirements for a loan or want to qualify for a better interest rate, you can co-borrow the funds with another person in a process called joint loan.

-If your application is approved, the joint personal loan or credit card is issued in both of your names and you are both legally liable for repaying the debt.
-Joint borrowing can also have an impact – negatively and positively – on both your credit reports and scores based on your repayment history.
+If your application is approved, the personal loan is issued in both of your names and you are both legally liable for repaying the debt.
+Joint borrowing can also have an impact — negatively and positively — on both of your credit reports and scores based on your repayment history.

 To take out a loan with someone else, start by finding a lender that allows joint borrowing.
-While joint personal loans are common in the mortgage and auto lending industries, finding lenders that allow joint applications for personal loans and credit cards can be more challenging.
+While joint personal loans are common in the mortgage and auto lending industries, finding lenders that allow joint applications for personal loans can be more challenging.

 Once you find a lender, you can submit a joint application for credit.
-The lender or credit card issuer will likely ask you to provide some general information for both yourself and your co-borrower, such as:
+The lender will likely ask you to provide some general information for both yourself and your co-borrower, such as:

 From there, the lender will likely check your credit reports and credit score in a process called a hard credit check.
 After conducting a hard check, your score will drop a few points, but with a positive repayment history, it’s fairly easy to bring the score back up.